LBMA says it will investigate Perth Mint gold sourcing allegations

 LONDON, June 12 (Reuters) - The London Bullion Market Association (LBMA) said on Friday it would investigate allegations in an Australian newspaper that the Perth Mint processed gold from small-scale gold miners in Papua New Guinea who used child labour and toxic mercury.

-The Perth Mint is one of the world's largest gold refiners and is accredited by the LBMA, which oversees the global gold industry.
+The mint, owned by the government of Western Australia, is one of the world's largest gold refiners and is accredited by the LBMA.

+The LBMA's guidelines are meant to ensure that refiners do not process gold whose production or trade contributes to human rights abuses, conflict, crime or environmental degradation.

+If the mint is found to have violated the guidelines it could have its accreditation removed.
+Major banks who dominate gold trading tend to work only with LBMA-accredited refiners.

-The mint said in an email following the report that it is confident it complied with all regulatory requirements and the LBMA's guidelines.
+The mint said in an email following the report in the Australian Financial Review that it is confident it complied with all regulatory requirements and the LBMA's guidelines.

+"We take environmental, social and governance (ESG) reporting very seriously and are vigilant in our assessments of the companies from which we source gold and other metals for processing," it said.

 A spokeswoman for the mint did not immediately respond to a request for further comment outside of work hours.